FALL 2022 Course Offerings

 POL 176T | 1 | International Environmental Politics | Zanecchia | W | 13:00 - 15:45 | ||

-International Environmental Politics The resolution of global environmental problems has been problematic for nation-states.
+International Environmental Politics (Switzerland) The resolution of global environmental problems has been problematic for nation-states.
 Hence, international cooperation is essential for exploring and applying solutions.
 This course will first examine the origins of environmental problems facing nations such as climate change, desertification, pollution, and international trade in endangered species.
 Further topics for investigation will include the impact of globalization and the feasibility of sustainable development in the industrial north and developing south, as well as the effectiveness of international treaties such as the Kyoto Protocol and CITES.
 The academic travel destination will be within Switzerland, including planned visits to Pro Natura nature reserves and the WWF in Zurich.
 The experiential component may also include site visits to examples of sustainable development within Switzerland such as Zermatt and Grindelwald, as well as an overnight hike to alpine habitats.

 |